osrg/ryu-certification/switch/LINC.md

 unsupported version 0x5.
 If possible, set the switch to use one of the versions [4]
     ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=output:CONTROLLER'                           ERROR
-        Receiving timeout: no packet-in.
-    ethernet/vlan(vid=203)/ipv6/tcp-->'vlan_vid=100,actions=output:2'                                    OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
+        Receiving timeout: no packet-in. unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=203)/ipv6/tcp-->'vlan_vid=100,actions=output:2'                                    OK unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/arp-->'vlan_vid=100,actions=output:2'                                         ERROR
-    ethernet/vlan(vid=100)/arp-->'vlan_vid=100,actions=output:2'                                         ERROR